 You can simply go to the Projects page, open My saved designs, select a project, click the Clone dropdown, and choose the device you want to clone the app screenshots into.

 This makes it much faster to create multiple screenshot variations.
+This is important when evaluating AppLaunchpad alternatives, as not all tools offer this level of automation.

 AppScreens